Death Classification: Line of Duty Death

 Officer Miller was survived by his parents, sister and brother.

-Incident Recorded under Chicago Police Department homicide file, Case #1429 and Case #2743.
+Incident recorded under Chicago Police Historical Homicide Database, Case #1429 and Case #2743.

 In response to the tragic events of May 4, 1886 a commemorative nine-foot (2.7 meter) bronze statue of a Chicago policeman was commissioned to honor the sacrifice of the policemen who lost their lives that fateful night.
 The statue was designed by Frank Batchelder of St. Paul Minnesota in 1889 and sculpted by sculptor Johannes Gelert of New York, New York.
 The statue’s marble pedestal was ordered to have an inscription on it.
 The inscription is the command that Captain William Ward delivered in the Haymarket just before the bomb was thrown that fateful night: “In the name of the People of Illinois, I command peace.“ The statue was funded by private funds raised by the Union League Club of Chicago.
 The statue would become the first known monument erected in the United States honoring policemen.
 Erected in the middle of Haymarket Square located on Randolph Street just west of Desplaines Street, the statue was unveiled on May 30, 1889.
 The unveiling was conducted by Frank Degan, the son of Officer Mathias Degan who was killed in the Haymarket Affair.
 Over the years the statue would be moved seven times, it would also be repaired and rebuilt several times due to vandalism.